 Sam is the most recent recruit and joined us as an internee in mid 2016 but was offered a full time job in May 2017.
 Sam adds a further cultural dimension to the team in that he is from the Akha hilltribe.
 He is rapidly developing his skills and experience and applies himself diligently here as well as expanding his English language.
 He enjoys travelling and meeting people in order to broaden his horizons.
 ‘Do everything with a passion’ is his motto.

 Sang originally came to work in the restaurant, but because of his good level of English, we asked him to help out with student groups when the restaurant was not busy.
 It became obvious that he had a natural ability to relate to students and teachers and so moved across to the student centre full time.
-He is able to lead all activities, but his main role is assisting Q when groups carry out community project.
-Sang is Shan and thus adds to our mix of instructors.
+He has to led all activities, but his main role was assisting groups carry out community project.
+When Q, the previous community project manager left in July 2018 after 12 years, it was an easy decision for Sang to take over that responsibility.
+Sang is Shan and thus adds to our mix of instructors

 My name is Montree Rommaikajee, my nickname is Tae and I come from Mae Hong Son province.
 I graduated with a degree in Tourism Management from Chiang Rai Rajabhat University.
 I enjoyed working with many different people in my previous part-time job as a waiter in a Thai restaurant in Chiang Rai, but fter I started working here at MRVR Outdoor Education Centre, I became very interested in the Outdoor Education Industry because I love the activities at MRVR.
 I hope to also improve myself, for example my English language skills, decision making, and leadership training.
 “I am a slow walker, but I never walk backwards”